vitalets/turbopack-inline-svg-loader/README.md

 ## Usage

-Statically import SVG file and pass it to the `<Image/>` component:
+Statically import an SVG file and pass it to the `<Image/>` component:

 ```tsx
 import Image from 'next/image';